OceanDataTools/sealog-docs/_docs/42_client_tour.md

 The cruise/lowering table displays all cruises/lowerings available in Sealog.
 The search text field at the header of the cruise/lowering table is for filtering the list.
 The download icon next to the search text field can be used to export all the cruises in the table to file (json-formatted).

 To edit an existing cruise/lowering click the pencil icon next to the desired cruise/lowering.

+To run the export process against a specific cruise/lowering, click the download icon next to the desired cruise/lowering.

 To delete an existing cruise/lowering click the trash can icon next to the desired cruise/lowering.
 The client will prompt the user to confirm the action before completing the deletion.